crypto-com/chain-desktop-wallet/CONTRIBUTING.md

 Once you identified an issue to work on, this is the summary of your basic steps:

-* Fork the Chain Desktop Wallet's repository under your Github account.
+* Fork the DeFi Desktop Wallet's repository under your Github account.

 * Clone your fork locally on your machine.